Rasyidannas/Backend_Summary/Networking.md

      Some devices are connected to every other device, but not all.
 Typically, critical devices have more connections than non-critical ones.
      a.
 Advantages: Cost-Effective, Improved Fault Tolerance
      b.
 Disadvantages: Complexity, Variable Redundancy

+5. Hybrid Topology
+   Combines two or more different types of topologies to form a complete network.
+Common hybrid Toppologies are Star-Ring Hybrid Topology, and Star-Bus Hybrid Topology

+   -Key Components:
+   a.
+Nodes is computers, servers, printer, networked peripherals that are part of the network
+   b.
+Multiple Topologied is the primary components of hybrid topology are various network topologies that are integrated (common topologies combined include star, bus, ring and mesh).

+   - Advantages:
+     a.
+Combines benefits of different types topologies in one topology
+     b.
+It can be modified per requirement
+     c.
+It is flexible and reliable
+     d.
+Error detecting and toubleshooting is easy
+     e.
+It is used to create large networks and handles a larrge volume of traffic
+   - Disadvantage
+     a.
+Cost of implementaiton
+     b.
+Complexity

 ## Client-Server vs Peer-to-Peer